jdupuy/opengl-framework/demo-isubd-terrain/README.md

 ## Some Notes for Performance Comparisons
 The user can interactively change the rendering pipeline at run-time and see how performance scales.
 Please do keep in mind however:
 * We did not extensively optimize the rendering pipelines: We believe that our algorithms can be made faster with careful optimization.
 This demo is meant to provide the algorithms to implement a fast terrain renderer, but we leave it up to the developper to make it run optimally on the platforms they target.
 * The tessellation shader pipeline produces more triangles than the other pipelines: Although all rendering pipelines target the same polygon per pixel density, the tessellation produced by the tessellation shader pipeline produces more triangles than the other pipelines.
-This is because the tessellation units have a built-in triangulation algorithm that we can not control.
+This is because GPU tessellation units have a fixed, hardware accelerated triangulation algorithm that differs from the one we use in the other rendering pipelines.
 This is something to keep in mind if rasterization becomes the bottleneck.